 You want everlasting pleasure?
 It’s found at his right hand.

 Another name for Jesus often heard at Christmas is Emmanuel which means ‘God with us’.
 Jesus came at the first Christmas as God in human form ‘The word became flesh and dwelt among us’ [John 1:14].
 And he has promised that he’s coming back again one day.
 And when he does he will wipe away every tear from our eyes, death will be no more, and there will be no mourning or crying or pain.
 Only then will ‘Hakuna Matata’ be a philosophy that will hold true.
-Today we can only know this by faith – faith in the God who has told us that this is how it will be and who has done everything necessary to see that it works out just fine in the end.
-Now we see by faith, but when Jesus comes back, then we will see it in all its glorious reality!
+Today we can only know this by faith – taking at his word the God who has told us that this is how it will be, confident that he has done everything necessary to see that everything really will work out just fine in the end.
+For now we see this by faith, but when Jesus comes back, we will see it in all its glorious reality!

 This certain hope for the future has the power to change our present, to lift our hearts today, no matter how downcast they might be, as we consider the tomorrow that awaits us.
 As the psalmist wrote: